electron/electron/docs/api/service-workers.md

   * `source` string - The type of source for this message.
 Can be `javascript`, `xml`, `network`, `console-api`, `storage`, `app-cache`, `rendering`, `security`, `deprecation`, `worker`, `violation`, `intervention`, `recommendation` or `other`.
   * `level` number - The log level, from 0 to 3.
 In order it matches `verbose`, `info`, `warning` and `error`.
   * `sourceUrl` string - The URL the message came from
-  * `lineNumber` number - The line number of the source that triggered this console message
+  * `linenumber` number - The line number of the source that triggered this console message

 Emitted when a service worker logs something to the console.